Workstation

 In my design I don’t plan to overcommit physical RAM (640GB ram) for my nested VM’s.
 To maximize the performance and ensure VMware Workstation uses the physical memory exclusively, I follow these steps: Configure global memory preferences, Disable Memory Trimming for each VM, Force RAM-Only Operation, and adjust the Windows Page Files.

-• 1) Configure Global Memory Preferences: This setting tells VMware how to prioritize physical RAM for all virtual machines running on the host.
+• This setting tells VMware how to prioritize physical RAM for all virtual machines running on the host.

 • Open Workstation > Edit > Preferences > Memory